MultasPalermo/Palermo/README.md

-# Palermo Cart (Polyrepo Architecture)
+# Palermo  (Polyrepo Architecture)

-A shopping cart application built using a polyrepo architecture, with separate repositories for each module to enable independent development, deployment, and scaling.
+A shopping  application built using a polyrepo architecture, with separate repositories for each module to enable independent development, deployment, and scaling.

 ## Project Structure